nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### 2.2 Reading this Document

+This subsection serves to provide explanations on the symbols, syntax and technical terms  used throughout this User Guide.
+Familiarisation with this subsection would make the user guide easier to read.

 #### 2.2.1 Sections of the Application Window

+Different sections of the application window will be referred to by the names described in the image shown below:

+[TODO]

 #### 2.2.2 Special Formats

+[TODO]

 #### 2.2.3 Command Format

+[TODO]

 --------------------------------------------------------------------------------------------------------------------